How to Make Beautifully Scented Pinecones

 KEEPING PINECONES SCENTED

-This Scented Pinecone DIY is so easy to do so make two batches!
-As one batch of pinecones loses their scent you will have another ready!
+This Scented Pinecone DIY is so easy that you should make two batches!
+As one batch of pinecones loses its scent, you will have another ready!

 Then repeat the process over again to refresh your pinecones!